 She was an Assistant Professor with the Department of Sociology for three years, and then joined Tembusu College when it opened its doors in 2011.
 As Tembusu's inaugural Director of Studies, she worked with colleagues and students to build an interdisciplinary, innovative and empowering teaching and learning space.

-In February 2018, Catelijne left NUS to run her own coaching business in combination with continuing her research.
+In February 2018, Catelijne left NUS to run her own coaching business, in combination with continuing her research on a part-time basis.
+She is currently affiliated with the Department of Thematic Studies at Linköping University as a Research Fellow.